Journal-News

-From 2013 to 2016, the Journal-News was combined with Journal-News Pulse (formerly Today's Pulse, which itself was the result of merged editions of weekly newspapers from neighboring Warren County.
+From 2013 to 2016, the Journal-News was combined with Journal-News Pulse (formerly Today's Pulse, which itself was the result of merged editions of weekly newspapers from neighboring Warren County.)
 The Pulse was then folded into the Journal-News.

+On March 5, 2023, the newspaper announced that, due to cost issues, starting on May 6, it would no longer produce printed newspapers on Saturdays.
+Digital products, including its online newspaper (branded as ePaper which is available online or in the newspaper's app), would continue to be published on Saturdays.